 Although the Cardano ecosystem doesn’t fit in horror stories, the fact that it will become a fully autonomous system draws comparisons to Shelley’s work.
 After Shelley, the names of Cardano’s release schedule take a turn, as the third release that focuses on smart contracts is named after Joseph Goguen.

 Joseph Goguen (source)

 Joseph Goguen (1941–2006) was a computer scientist from the United States that was a professor at the Universities of California and Oxford and had research positions at IBM and SRI International.
 Goguen’s work focused on algebraic semantics and formal verification.

 Goguen’s work inspired Grigore Rosu, a professor of computer science at the University of Illinois and CEO of Runtime Verification, to develop the K framework.
 In the following (4:52 min) video, Rosu explains how he was influenced by Goguen, and how this relates to Cardano.

-The K framework is used to formally verify the code of smart contracts, so that they are automatically checked for flaws in order to prevent catastrophic losses such as in the 2016 Ethereum DAO hack.
+The K framework is used to formally verify the code of smart contracts, so that they are automatically checked for flaws in order to .
 Because many programming languages are defined in K, smart contracts can be written in most popular programming languages while automatically being formally verified after Cardano’s Goguen Release, making it both highly flexible and secure.

 After Cardano becomes decentralized in the Shelley release and gets smart contract functionality in the Goguen release, the Bashõ release will focus on making Cardano as efficient as possible, improving its scaleability.